European Space Agency: ESA in the 2020s

-In the 2020s, ESA started developing a number of space infrastructure projects for long term, sustainable robotic exploration of the Moon and Mars.
-The Argonaut landers will deliver heavy payloads to the lunar surface.
-The Moonlight Initiative will place a constellation of communication and navigation satellites around the Moon.
-The LightShip interplanetary space tugs equipped with solar electric propulsion will deliver other spacecraft to Mars and then serve as communication, navigation, and weather satellites within the MARCONI constellation in high Mars orbit.
+The Hera mission, launched in 2024 as the first space mission of the optional Space Safety Programme, flew by Mars in 2025 on its way to perform a post-impact survey of the asteroid Dimorphos which had been impacted by NASA's Double Asteroid Redirection Test mission.
+The Space Safety Programme was established in 2019 by substantially expanding the former Space Situational Awareness (SSA) programme.
+Since then, it prepared an extensive series of space missions and ground-based projects focused on mitigating the dangers of near-Earth asteroids, space weather, and space debris, which was fully endorsed by ESA member states.

-The long-awaited NASA-ESA-CSA space telescope JWST finally launched in 2021 and started operating in its halo orbit around the Sun–Earth L_{2} point in 2022.
+The long-awaited NASA-ESA-CSA space telescope, the James Webb Space Telescope, finally launched in 2021 and started operating in its halo orbit around the Sun–Earth L_{2} point in 2022.
 The first half of 2023 saw the launch the Euclid space telescope designed to better understand dark energy and dark matter by accurately measuring the accelerating expansion of the universe.
 The experimental PROBA-3 mission, launched in 2024, successfully demonstrated high-precision formation flying for coronagraphy observation of the Sun.
+The space weather mission SMILE, developed in cooperation with CAS, was launched in May 2026.

-The successor to the Vega launch vehicle, Vega C, launched successfully for the first time on 13 July 2022, delivering the LARES 2 satellite and six CubeSats to Earth orbit.
-The successor to the Ariane 5 launch vehicle, Ariane 6, had its maiden flight on 9 July 2024, followed by the first commercial launch on 6 March 2025.
-In March 2025, ESA officially launched its European Launcher Challenge (ELC) to support European commercial launch providers and in July 2025, the agency has preselected five companies for further competition.
-Initially introduced in November 2023, the program aims to foster new European sovereign launch capabilities, beginning with small launch vehicles and ultimately paving the way for an Ariane 6 successor.
+The successor to the Vega launch vehicle, Vega C, launched successfully for the first time in July 2022, delivering the LARES 2 satellite and six CubeSats to Earth orbit.
+The successor to the Ariane 5 launch vehicle, Ariane 6, had its maiden flight in July 2024, followed by the first commercial launch in March 2025 and the first launch of the 4-booster variant Ariane 64 in February 2026.
+In the 2020s, ESA started supporting aspiring European commercial launch providers with substantial development funding and launch contracts through the Boost! programme, the Flight Ticket Initiative, and the European Launcher Challenge (ELC).
+This resulted in the first successful orbital launch from Western European soil performed on 5 September 2026 by Isar Aerospace's Spectrum rocket from Andøya Spaceport.